Nvidia GPU jobs

 Interactive Jobs

-You mainly use interactive jobs to run an app on a GPU node that has a GUI or to log-in to a GPU node to do app development and testing.
+You mainly use interactive jobs to run an GPU app that has a GUI or to log-in to a GPU node to do app development and testing.

 Interactive jobs should be done using qrsh (not qsub) from the login node as follows.